Danny Masterson convicted of 2 counts of rape, ‘That '70s Show’ actor faces 30 years to life

 Remini said on Twitter that the two guilty verdicts in the retrial are “a relief.
 The women who survived Danny Masterson’s predation are heroes.
 For years, they and their families have faced vicious attacks and harassment from Scientology and Danny’s well-funded legal team," she posted.
 "Nevertheless, they soldiered on, determined to seek justice.”

-The alleged harassment, which the church denies engaging in, is the subject of a civil lawsuit filed by two of the accusers.
+The alleged harassment is the subject of a civil lawsuit filed by two of the accusers.

+The Scientology statement said “there is not a scintilla of evidence supporting the scandalous allegations that the Church harassed the accusers.”

 Founded in 1953 by L. Ron Hubbard, the Church of Scientology has many members who work in Hollywood.
 The judge kept limits on how much prosecutors could talk about the church, and primarily allowed it to explain why the women took so long to go to authorities.